 Successful grant packages and annual reports are shared with the public, as per the Endowment Agreement between HCTF and the Province of British Columbia:

 Eligible properties are defined as fee-simple conservation lands in British Columbia that are both owned and managed by an NGO.
-Properties can either be an individual fee-simple parcel or a complex of fee-simple parcels that are managed as a unit by the NGO applying for funding.
+Properties can be either an individual fee-simple parcel or a complex of fee-simple parcels that are managed as a unit by the NGO applying for funding.
 Lands owned by any level of government are excluded.
-Lands owned and managed for recreational, historical, agricultural, heritage, cultural or architectural values are not eligible for funding.
+Lands owned and managed for recreational, historical, agricultural, cultural or architectural values are not eligible for funding.

-A list of eligible and ineligible activities/expenses is available here.
-This list forms an appendix to Conditional Grant Agreement for approved projects.
+The Eligible Activities List is available here.
+This list also forms an appendix to the Conditional Grant Agreement for approved projects.

 Congratulations on the approval of your Land Stewardship Project!
 Here are a few things you need to know to manage your HCTF Land Stewardship Grant